snadim02/snadim02.github.io/_posts/2024-02-01-storage-unit.md

 ## Final touches

+I reloaded the shelves with organized, labeled bins (my fave) !

 ![Storage unit](../assets/img/storageunit02.jpg){: .mx-auto.d-block :}

-*Shelves reloaded with organized, labeled bins (my fave) !*
+Here is the **kids' corner** for kids to access their stuff!
+This [big mesh shoulder bag](https://www.amazon.com/gp/product/B0B2RHFXCB/) is AMAZING for heading outdoors with babies.

 ![Storage unit](../assets/img/storageunit09.jpg){: .mx-auto.d-block :}

-***Kids' corner** for kids to access their stuff!
-This [big mesh shoulder bag](https://www.amazon.com/gp/product/B0B2RHFXCB/) is AMAZING for heading outdoors with babies.*
+I have had this set of drawers since my freshman year of college, and it continues to work for us!
+I popped off the bottom drawer and keep small, highly-accessed items here now.

 ![Storage unit](../assets/img/storageunit10.jpg){: .mx-auto.d-block :}

-*I have had this set of drawers since my freshman year of college, and it continues to work for us!
-I popped off the bottom drawer and keep small, highly-accessed items here now.*
+An extremely annoying thing to store is our [amazing Saris bike rack](https://www.amazon.com/dp/B085WTVV18/) (with its straps and hooks catching on everything).
+A fancy pillow purchased years ago came in this clear PVC bag with handles, and storing our bike rack in this has been **perfect** :astonished:.

 ![Storage unit](../assets/img/storageunit11.jpg){: .mx-auto.d-block :}
-*An extremely annoying thing to store is our [amazing Saris bike rack](https://www.amazon.com/dp/B085WTVV18/) (with its straps and hooks catching on everything).
-A fancy pillow purchased years ago came in this clear PVC bag with handles, and storing our bike rack in this has been **perfect** :astonished:.*

 ## Cost breakdown